prometheus/collectd_exporter/README.md

 ## Build

-To be able to build from source code, you need to have a working Go environment with [verion 1.7 or greater](https://golang.org/doc/install) installed.
+To be able to build from source code, you need to have a working Go environment with [version 1.7 or greater](https://golang.org/doc/install) installed.

 Follow the steps here to build using `make`:

-    $ mkdir -p $GOPATH/src/tmobile/collectd_exporter
+    $ mkdir -p $GOPATH/src/tmobile
-    $ cd $GOPATH/src/tmobile/collectd_exporter
+    $ cd $GOPATH/src/tmobile
     $ git clone git@github.com:dev9com/collectd_exporter.git
     $ cd collectd_exporter
     $ make all